linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 	- In principle,  no effect on DCF or Economic Profit models
 	- Cash flows are not affected
 - So why do we care?
-	- Capitalization can influence your view of true economic profitability (and hence your [[Week 2 Fundamentals Of Forecasting|forecasting]])
+	- Capitalization can influence your view of true economic profitability (and hence your [forecasting](../Week%202/Week%202%20Fundamentals%20Of%20Forecasting.md))
 	- Link between investments and value creation (future benefits)

 #### CONSEQUENCES FOR FINANCIAL ANALYSIS & VALUATION (CONT.)